What is Sesamoiditis ?

 - Difficulty and pain in bending the big toe

 - Often the point of pain is difficult to locate when you are pressing the area.
 The sesamoid usually has to be pushed sideways toward the opposite sesamoid to recreate the pain.

 This condition is most common in ballet dancers, runners and people who squat on their haunches.
 It is also common in people who have bony feet, arthritis, osteoporosis, high arched feet, very flat feet and forefoot runners.
 As discussed above, problems with the big toe joint, including bunions, hallux limitus and arthritis can particularly predispose a person to this condition.

 Treatment of sesamoiditis

 Treatment for sesamoiditis typically involves resting the area and avoiding activities that aggravate the pain.

-Anti-inflammatory drugs typically don’t help as much as you might expect due to the limitation in blood flow to carry them to the affected area.
+Anti-inflammatory drugs typically don’t help as much as you might expect due to the limitation in blood flow to carry the drug them to the affected area.

 Often, a full length orthotic is used to help offload the sesamoids and deflect pressure away from the area.
-If the condition has been caused by another problem; such as high arched or pes planus low arched feet, bunions or a reduced fat pad; orthotics are essential for treating the underlying condition.
+If the condition has been caused by a mechanical misbehaviour of the foot, orthotics are very important for treating the underlying condition.
 This includes low arches, high arches, too stiff, too ‘floppy’ or poorly aligned feet.

-Mobilisation of the bones can be useful.
+Mobilisation of the sesamoid bones can be useful.
 We can use pressure from a thumb to rock the bones forward and back in their track, stretching the fibrous tissue of the sesamoid apparatus.
 This approach takes time and is not easy to do to yourself.
 We might suggest bringing in a partner for a lesson in how to do this properly.

-Failing conservative treatments, injections of steroids or surgery may be required.
-We generally do not perform the corticosteroid injection ‘in-house’ as the opening to the area is difficult to find.
-It is best done under ultrasound guidance.
-Sesamoid bones can be removed, though this is only done in the worst of cases.
+Failing conservative treatments, injections of steroids may be required.
+Sesamoid bones can be removed surgically, though this is only done in the worst of cases.